Coşkun Çörüz

-Coşkun Çörüz (born 15 August 1963 in Konakören) is a Dutch politician of Turkish descent.
-As a member of the Christian Democratic Appeal (Christen-Democratisch Appèl) he was an MP from 29 May 2001 to 19 September 2012.
+Coşkun Çörüz (born 15 August 1963) is a Turkish-born Dutch politician.
+As a member of the Christian Democratic Appeal, he was an MP from 29 May 2001 to 20 September 2012.
 He focused on matters of security policy, judiciary, police, international law and human rights.

-Çörüz is born in the Turkish district Salıpazarı.
+Çörüz was born in the Turkish district Salıpazarı.
 He studied law at the University of Amsterdam and was a member of the municipal council of Haarlem from 1998 to 2001.
 From May 2001 to September 2012 he was a member of the Dutch House of Representatives.
+He was a board member of the organisation SOTA in 2003, which is said to be affiliated with the Grey Wolves, but he denied knowingly being a board member and said he wanted to be removed.

+Upon his departure from the House of Representatives on September 19, 2012, Çörüz was appointed a Knight in the Order of Orange-Nassau.
+He works for the Center for International Child Abduction, where he is the director.

+Çörüz met his wife Judith Uitermark while living in Haarlem.
+They both served simultaneously on its municipal council for the CDA, and Uitermark became Minister of the Interior and Kingdom Relations in 2024.